Ignite-Laboratories/Enigmaneering/compendium/invariants.md

 ---

-I feel like an imposter writing mathematical axioms because I'm not a mathematician - I'm a software engineer.
+I feel like an imposter writing axioms because I'm not a mathematician - I'm a software engineer.

 Defining some basic "givens" of how I feel Life operates is very helpful to my mental process, though.